rjkazlauskas/Active-Site-Analyser/Readme.md

 * "How do I check my computer's python version?"

-Go to terminal, type "Python -V" on a mac or type "python --version" on windows cmd
+Go to terminal, type "Python -V" on a mac or type "python --version" on windows cmd.
 For other questions, please email rjk@umn.edu or kanxx030@umn.edu.
 Thank you.